 It’s hard to think about storms without remembering the story recorded in the Gospels of how a great storm came up while Jesus and his disciples were crossing the Sea of Galilee (Matthew 8:23-30).
 Despite the storm, Jesus was sleeping peacefully on the boat until he was wakened by his fearful disciples asking Him to save them.
 “He replied, ‘You of little faith, why are you so afraid?’
 Then he got up and rebuked the winds and the waves, and it was completely calm.
 The men were amazed and asked, ‘What kind of man is this?
 Even the winds and the waves obey him!’” (vs. 26-27).
 The disciples learned something from this experience about the Son of God and how God can control the outcome of storms in our lives.

 No storm that causes injury, loss of life, or physical damage is “perfect” to those affected by it.
 Katrina, Hugo, Sandy and many others brought great suffering, as future storms will also.
 Other types of storms in our lives are no different.
-But every life storm is an opportunity for God to work something within us that might not have been there otherwise.
-Believing good can be brought out of the storm does not mean the storm is good.
-But we can learn things we don’t learn otherwise through the One who allows the storms of life to touch us and teach us; and Who has the power, when He is asked, to calm storms around and within us.
+But for the Christian, every life storm is an opportunity for God to work something within us that might not have been there otherwise.
+Believing good can be brought out of the storm does not mean the storm is good, but that the One who allows the storms of life to touch us and teach us has the power, when he is asked, to calm the storms around and within us.